The Hawk Conservancy Trust is closed until further notice.

 Feathers Restaurant will be serving take-away food on Wednesdays (Curry night 4-8pm), Fridays (Fish and Chips 4-8pm) and Sundays (Roast Dinner 12-3pm) during November, December (except 23, 25, 27 and 30) and January.

-When the Trust re re-opens, Feathers Restaurant will be open to serve a range of hot and cold food, including sandwiches, homemade pasties and chips to those visiting the Trust.
+When the Trust is open, Feathers Restaurant will be open to serve a range of hot and cold food, including sandwiches, homemade pasties and chips to those visiting the Trust.
 The menu will change each day and you can select from the restaurant when you visit.

 Feathers Restaurant’s food and drink ordering process will remain the same with customers ordering at our counter.
 We have robust social distancing measures in place to keep our visitors and staff safe.
 To comply with the new regulations, we will be unable to serve alcohol for consumption on the premises, except during events for smaller numbers where we can operate a table service.
 We have plenty of tables to accommodate our customers while they enjoy their food and drink and ask that they continue to be thoughtful of other customers while sharing our dining spaces.